Troubleshooting connection to SharePoint Online

-Summary: Starting from the 7.1 version Cayosoft Administrator has the Enable Modern Authentication setting in the Microsoft 365 extension in the Advanced Settings section.
+Summary: Cayosoft Administrator has the Enable Modern Authentication setting in the Microsoft 365 extension in the Microsoft 365 extension settings.

 Due to current limitations in the Microsoft SharePoint module, when modern authentication is enabled, connecting to SharePoint Online service requires adding a registry subkey on the client computer to avoid connection issues.
 This key forces modern authentication when connecting to SharePoint Online.